google/googletest/googlemock/docs/cook_book.md

 methods with expectations, but they don't match).
 See [Understanding Uninteresting vs Unexpected Calls](#uninteresting-vs-unexpected).

-There are some caveats though (I dislike them just as much as the next guy, but sadly they are side effects of C++'s limitations):
+There are some caveats though (sadly they are side effects of C++'s limitations):

 1.  `NiceMock<MockFoo>` and `StrictMock<MockFoo>` only work for mock methods
     defined using the `MOCK_METHOD` macro **directly** in the `MockFoo` class.